- 1 abbreviations

 Unless quoting someone, refer to aborted foetuses rather than unborn babies.
 Describe those campaigning for a woman’s right to have an abortion as “abortion rights campaigners” and those campaigning against abortion rights as “anti-abortion campaigners.”
 Terms such as pro-choice, pro-life and pro-abortion are open to dispute and should be avoided.

-While “Best Director” (etc.) is not the official name of the award, we follow common usage and capitalise.
+While “Best Director” (etc.) is not the official name of the award, follow common usage and capitalise.

 Avoid as a verb unless in the context of computing and electronics.

 Do not capitalise before a title: acting Chairman and Chief Executive Paulo Georgio.

 Actor is appropriate for man or woman.